-I had leather shoes stored in my basement and it must have been damp because when I pulled them out I found they were covered with mildew.
+I had some leather shoes stored in my basement and it must have been damp because when I pulled them out I found they were covered with mildew.
 Luckily, I know how to remove it- and soon you will too!

 Tea tree oil is a natural fungicide and can be purchased at most health food stores.